UBC-MDS/Heart_Disease_group7/README.md

 ## License

 The code of this project licensed under the terms of the MIT license.
+[MIT License](https://opensource.org/license/MIT){.uri}

 ## References